310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Your heart’s way too weak, Midori-kun… If only we could do workouts for our hearts.
+Your heart’s way too weak, Midori-kun… If only we could do workouts for our hearts, too.

 …Oh!
 We shouldn’t be chatting, let’s get back to work~♪
 {% endbubble %}

 {% bubble Shinobu %}
-Understood!
+Understood~!
 Midori-kun, I would like to get down from the ladder, so please move away for a moment.
 {% endbubble %}

 {% bubble Midori %}